aimeemisaki/portfolio/README.md

 ## Future Stretch Goals

 * Adding a questionnaire input to access my phone number
+* Adding more style elements to mouseover event listeners
+* Making my resume a modal instead of leading to a link
-* Editing elements according to more media sizes
+* Editing elements according to more media query sizes
 * Creating my own background images that shrink
 * Carousel for Project Page when I have more projects